dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 A few of the points around the edges are displayed as images.
 Notice how these images have some structure to them and are systematic in how they look.
 For any given cross section, all of the images are [coplanar](https://en.wikipedia.org/wiki/coplanarity), which is to say that they can all be described as a [linear combination](https://en.wikipedia.org/wiki/Linear_combination) of two exemplar images.
+This idea of linearity is also illustrated in the figure below in that all of the corner images can be constructed by adding two of the center images.

 ![points-to-images]
 {: style="text-align: center; font-size:11pt"}

 **fig. 3**
-We discretize an image cross section into a two-dimensional grid and collect the points to define a dataset of images.
+We discretize a cross section of the input space into a two-dimensional grid and collect the points to define a dataset of images.
 The black arrows are perpendicular vectors that define the cross section.
 The origin for all of the cross sections we consider here will be a zero-contrast image, in other words a uniform gray image.
 {: style="text-align: center; font-size:11pt"}